Chainsaws - Kickback

 The most common and probably most violent kickback occurs when contact is made, either accidentally or intentionally, in this "kickback zone."
 In some cases, the blade tip may move upward and back toward the operator who could suffer a very serious or fatal injury.

-- Select a chain saw that is equipped with kickback-reducing devices (e.g., chain brake, low kickback saw chain, reduced kickback saw chain) that are designed for the chain saw that you are using and meet standards like the CSA Standard Z62.3-2004: Chain Saw Kickback, or ANSI Standard B175.1-2000: Safety Requirements for Gasoline Powered Chain Saws.
+- Select a chain saw that is equipped with kickback-reducing devices (e.g., chain brake, low kickback saw chain, reduced kickback saw chain) that are designed for the chain saw that you are using and that meet standards like the CSA Standard Z62.3-11(R2021): Chain Saw Kickback, or ANSI Standard B175.1-2021 (Outdoor Power Equipment - Internal Combustion Engine-Powered Hand-Held Chain Saws - Safety and Environmental Requirements).
 These devices will reduce but will not prevent kickback.

 - Cut only one piece at a time.

 - Run the saw at full power when cutting.

 - Keep the chain sharpened to specifications (e.g. correct depth and angle).

 - Match chain and bar for exact pitch and gauge.

 - Set depth gauges to the manufacturer's settings.

 - Hold the saw securely with both hands.
 Have one hand on the handlebar and the other on the grip or trigger.

 - Ensure that you have firm footing before starting to saw.